Chart Color Schemes

 Health performance in Lake Wendouree is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Lake Wendouree faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is high at approximately 58% (around 1,602 people), compared to Victoria's overall rate of 50.9%.
+Private health cover is high at approximately 58% (1,572 people), compared to Victoria's 51.9%.

-The most frequent medical issues are arthritis (affecting 10.4% of residents) and mental health problems (8.4%).
-Notably, 62.7% report being free from medical ailments, similar to the Rest of Vic.'s 62.3%.
-Lake Wendouree has a higher proportion of seniors aged 65 and over at 32.1% (893 people), compared to Victoria's 17.8%.
-Despite this, health outcomes among seniors in the area are above average, outperforming general population metrics.
+The most common conditions are arthritis (10.4%) and mental health issues (8.4%).
+A total of 62.7% report no medical ailments, similar to the rest of Victoria at 62.3%.
+Lake Wendouree has a higher proportion of seniors aged 65 and over, at 32.1% (876 people), compared to Victoria's 17.8%.
+Health outcomes among seniors are above average, outperforming general population metrics.

 Frequently Asked Questions - Health